eclipse-embed-cdt/eclipse-plugins/ilg.gnuarmeclipse.templates.core/templates/common/system/src/newlib/README.txt

-These files extend or replace the functionality provided by newlib.
+These files extend or replace some of the the newlib functions.

 They provide:
 - a customised startup sequence, written in C